suping106/ms4_teashop/README.md

 - Input form for owner only to add new products

 FAQs page
-- Use Materialize collapsible feature to show questions and answers
+- Use Bootstrap accordian to show questions and answers

 **Future Improvement**